qeeqbox/reports/HermeticaWiper/report.md

             v33 = sub_403930(v23, Destination);
 ```
 <br /><br />
-Explicitly enable the SeLoadDriverPrivilege privilege (This is one of the privileges that is disabled by default)
+Explicitly enable the SeLoadDriverPrivilege privilege (This is one of the privileges that is disabled by default) - T1134 Access Token Manipulation

 ```sh
   v3 = GetProcessHeap();